 Recipients must re-register for TPS if a TPS designation is extended, or in some cases ended.
-Visit the U.S. Citizenship and Immigration Services website for additional information about TPS.
+Visit the USCIS website for additional information about TPS.

 Is the Temporary Protected Status program ending?

 The TPS program is still in effect.
-However, the Trump Administration has voiced its intent to limit or end TPS for some countries.
-This means some TPS holders may lose lawful status and their ability to work lawfully, and may become at risk of being deported.
+However, the Trump Administration has sought to end TPS for some countries.
+This means some TPS recipients may lose lawful status and their ability to work lawfully and may become at risk of being deported.

 Each country has a different expiration date for TPS.
 The federal government is required to announce a determination at least 60 days before the expiration date of TPS for a given country.

-The federal government is expected to make announcements about the future of TPS for individual countries in the coming weeks and months.
-By law, the determinations must be made on a country-by-country basis.
+By law, decisions on TPS designations must be made on a country-by-country basis.
 It is important for you to track when your TPS is set to expire.
 If you currently have TPS, you will have lawful status and work authorization until the date on which your TPS expires.

 Where can I find out more about changes to TPS?

-You should continue to check the U.S. Citizenship and Immigration Services website for additional information about TPS and any changes to TPS.
+You should continue to check the USCIS website for additional information about TPS and any changes to TPS.

 I'm worried that the federal government might not extend my TPS.
 What should I do?